-The National Oceanic and Atmospheric Administration's (NOAA) Office of National Marine Sanctuaries (ONMS) serves as the trustee for a network of underwater parks encompassing more than 600,000 square miles of marine and Great Lakes waters from Washington state to the Florida Keys, and from Lake Huron to American Samoa.
-The network includes a system of 14 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.
+The National Oceanic and Atmospheric Administration's (NOAA) Office of National Marine Sanctuaries (ONMS) serves as the trustee for a network of underwater parks encompassing more than 620,000 square miles of marine and Great Lakes waters from Washington state to the Florida Keys, and from Lake Huron to American Samoa.
+The network includes a system of 15 national marine sanctuaries and Papahānaumokuākea and Rose Atoll marine national monuments.

-NOAA's National Ocean Service (NOS) is the umbrella organization for ONMS and is dedicated to exploring, understanding, conserving, and restoring the nation's coasts and oceans.
+NOAA's National Ocean Service (NOS) is the parent organizational unit within NOAA for ONMS and is dedicated to exploring, understanding, conserving, and restoring the nation's coasts and oceans.
 NOS works to balance environmental protection with economic prosperity, promoting safe navigation, supporting coastal communities, sustaining coastal habitats, and mitigating coastal hazards.